connery-io/connery-sdk/README.md

 We are extremely open to contributions, whether it be in the form of a new feature, improved infrastructure, or better documentation.

-For detailed information on how to contribute, see the [Contributing Guide](/CONTRIBUTING.md).
+For detailed information on how to contribute, see our [Contributing Guide](/CONTRIBUTING.md).